syncfusion-content/blazor-docs/blazor/multiselect-dropdown/events.md

 ### ChipSelected

-`ChipSelected` event triggers when the chip selection.
+`ChipSelected` event triggers when the chip is selected.

 ```cshtml
 @using Syncfusion.Blazor.DropDowns